jordancarlson08/chatter/docs/migrating-from-chuck.md

 # Migrating from Chuck

-Please refer to this page if you're **migrating from [chuck](https://github.com/jgilfelt/chuck) to [chucker](https://github.com/ChuckerTeam/chucker)**
+Please refer to this page if you're **migrating from [chuck](https://github.com/jgilfelt/chuck) to [chatter](https://github.com/ChatterTeam/chatter)**

-The following guide is written assuming you're planning to use Chucker version 3.0.0.
+The following guide is written assuming you're planning to use Chatter version 3.0.0.

 ## 1. Update the Gradle dependency